andreaborreca/andreaborreca/README.md

 What still fascinates me about programming is the ability to start from an idea and turn it into something concrete, useful, and accessible.

-Humanbit's technological transition was one of the defining moments of my professional path.
-Together with a colleague, and under the CTO's supervision, we gradually replaced Symphony CMS and XSLT with Laravel and Next.js.
+**Humanbit's** technological transition was one of the defining moments of my professional path.
+Together with a colleague, and under the CTO's supervision, we gradually replaced Symphony CMS and XSLT with **Laravel** and **Next.js**.
 It was a bet that paid off, letting us build more modern, flexible applications with steadily increasing technological value.

-The move to a new office and daily collaboration with Cashberry then brought me closer to the startup world.
-Working in a small team, in close contact with the CTO, got me used to not staying confined to a single area: backend, frontend, and DevOps became complementary parts of the same job.
+The move to a new office and daily collaboration with **Cashberry** then brought me closer to the startup world.
+Working in a small team, in close contact with the CTO, got me used to not staying confined to a single area: **backend, frontend, and DevOps** became complementary parts of the same job.

-Over the past year my path has shifted toward the banking sector.
-Facing stricter requirements and different infrastructures and technologies has considerably accelerated my growth, especially around security, scalability, and adapting solutions to client needs.
+Over the past year my path has shifted toward the **banking sector**.
+Facing stricter requirements and different infrastructures and technologies has considerably accelerated my growth, especially around **security, scalability**, and adapting solutions to client needs.

-Today I work as a Tech Lead, while still keeping a hands-on approach.
+Today I work as a **Tech Lead**, while still keeping a hands-on approach.
 I take part in technical decisions, support the team, and keep writing code, treating every project as a chance to learn something new and have fun.

 I haven't done the unthinkable yet, but I still get a thrill out of those console messages.